mhzed/wstunnel/readme.md

     Client:
         wstunnel -t 33 ws://server:8080

+In both examples, connect to localhost:33 on client will be tunneled to 2.2.2.2:33 on server, via the websocket connection.

 ## Use case

 For tunneling over strict firewall.

-The tunnel server mode supports plain socket only, for SSL support (and/or http authentication etc...), use nginx.
+The tunnel server mode supports plain tcp socket only, for SSL support, use nginx.

 Sample setup: